 The best way to view these waterloving plants is by boat.
-The creeks and brooks throughout the dunes and wetlands area provide habitat for many different species of aquatic and emergent plants.
-Bring along a field guide!
+The creeks and brooks throughout the dune and wetland area provide habitat for many different species of aquatic and emergent plants.
+Bring along a field guide for identifying them!